 Students can enjoy a number of activities in the 22,000-square-foot Meyers-Evens Student Center.
-The center is a multi-purpose area where students have access to an activity room loaded with a ten (10) eSport gaming stations, video games, Ping Pong, air hockey, pool, card and game board games, and more.
+The center is a multi-purpose area where students have access to an activity room loaded with ten (10) eSport gaming stations, Play Station 4 and Xbox One, Ping Pong, air hockey, pool, card and game board games, and more.
 The Meyer-Evans Student Center is a great place for students to take a break from studies to meet up with friends, peers, faculty, and staff around the coffee bar and snack bar.
-The building is home to the Student Involvement Office, Campus Safety & Transportation/Parking Services, Dining Services/Dining Center, and the Carroll Family Alumni Room.
+The building is home to the Office of Student Engagement, Campus Safety & Security, Dining Services/Dining Center, and the Carroll Family Alumni Room.

-Transportation and Parking Services
+Student Shuttle and Parking Services